mikecroucher/awesome-MATLAB/README.md

 ## Books

 * [Accelerating MATLAB Performance: 1001 tips to speed up MATLAB programs](https://www.crcpress.com/Accelerating-MATLAB-Performance-1001-tips-to-speed-up-MATLAB-programs/Altman/9781482211290) - A superb guide to making MATLAB code faster.
+* [The Elements of MATLAB Style](http://www.cambridge.org/us/academic/subjects/computer-science/scientific-computing-scientific-software/elements-matlab-style) - Coding guidelines for the MATLAB language.
+* [MATLAB for Dummies](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-111882010X.html) - A good beginners book.
+* [MATLAB Guide](http://www.ma.man.ac.uk/~higham/mg/) - by Desmond and Nicholas Higham.
+One of the best books for learning MATLAB
 * [Undocumented Secrets of MATLAB-Java Programming](https://www.crcpress.com/Undocumented-Secrets-of-MATLAB-Java-Programming/Altman/9781439869031#isbn) - A great guide on MATLAB® and its Java interface (e.g. for GUIs or interaction with JVM software).
-* [The Elements of MATLAB Style](http://www.cambridge.org/us/academic/subjects/computer-science/scientific-computing-scientific-software/elements-matlab-style) - Coding guidelines for the MATLAB language.
-* [MATLAB for Dummies](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-111882010X.html) - A good beginners books.
+* [Data-Driven Science and Engineering: Machine Learning, Dynamical Systems and Control](http://www.databookuw.com/) - This textbook brings together machine learning, engineering mathematics, and mathematical physics to integrate modeling and control of dynamical systems with modern methods in data science

 ## Reference Cards